-Reincarnation is the basis of many modern religions and is also found in many tribal societies around the world.
+Reincarnation is the basis of many modern religions and is also found in many ancient cultures and tribal societies around the world.
 Today, this is part of the Samsara doctrine of cyclic existence, a central tenet of all major Indian religions, namely Jainism, Hinduism, Buddhism and Sikhism.
 In recent decades, many Europeans and North Americans have redeveloped an interest in reincarnation and many contemporary works mention it.

 The Fate of the Soul—Metempsychosis (Reincarnation)